ztuit/quickbrownfox/README.md

 # elementary
-An implementation of Sherlock Holmes Consulting Detective bored game
+An implementation of Sherlock Holmes Consulting Detective board game.